Powerlated/CryBoy/README.md

 ## Installation

-[SDL2](https://www.libsdl.org/) is a requirement for this project.
-Install that in whichever way you see fit.
+Please install [SDL2](https://www.libsdl.org/) for this project, as it is a requirement.

 After cloning the respository, you can install the required shards with `shards install`.
 If you don't do this directly, they'll be installed when you build the project.